RootsMagic: File format

 RootsMagic 4-9 database design uses SQLite 3 as its database engine so the .rmgc and .rmtree database files it creates are readable using third party SQLite management and development tools.
+The .rmgc database structure is used in RootsMagic versions 1 through 7 while the .rmtree database is used for versions 8 and above.

 Platforms

 RootsMagic was designed to run on the Windows and Mac platform, however some users run RootsMagic on Linux machines using Wine.

 As of RootsMagic 10, the program can be run on Windows 8, 10, and 11, as well as MacOS High Sierra (10.13) through Sonoma (14).
 Version 11 can be run on Windows 10 or 11, as well as MacOS Monterey (12) through Tahoe (26).